Tony-Milukov/mailer_service_rabbitMq/README.md

 ### `POST /api/mailer/upload/attachments`

-Upload one or more files to MinIO for use in future emails.
+Upload one or more files to S3 for use in future emails.

 #### FormData: